 Canadian Banking and Investment Amounts: I added a screenshot of the summary page of both my Canadian bank accounts and investments (I use Wealthsimple so I screenshot the summary page there as well) to show I have proof of funds.

-Portuguese Bank: I also opened a Portuguese bank account and funded it with 10,000 euros and screenshot that page as well.
+Portuguese Bank: I also opened a Portuguese bank account with Caixa-Directa, and funded it with 10,000 euros and downloaded the official bank statements.
+There is a Caixa branch in Toronto and I have read on facebook you can open the account there.

 Canadian Company Incorporation Documents: I own my own consulting company so I prepared the T2 tax documents for last year, along with my balance sheet and income statement for the previous 6 month to show revenue generation.